 - United States Bankruptcy Court, E.D.
 Virginia, The Honorable Stephen C. St. John

 - Member, International Women's Insolvency & Restructuring Confederation (IWIRC) (Vice Director of Communications & Newsletter for IWIRC, and Washington, DC Network Board Member)

-- Member, Turnaround Management Association (TMA) (Member of Board of Directors and Co-Chair of TMA Network of Women, Chesapeake Chapter of Turnaround Management Association)
+- Member, Turnaround Management Association (TMA) (Member of Board of Directors, Chesapeake Chapter of Turnaround Management Association)

-- Advisory Committee, William & Mary Journal of Women and the Law
+- Advisory Committee, William & Mary Journal of Race, Gender, and Social Justice (previously known as William & Mary Journal of Women and the Law)

 - Barrister, Walter Chandler American Inn of Court

 - Member, American Bar Association (ABA) (Business Bankruptcy Committee for the Business Law Section, and ABA Women Rainmakers)